 In its broadest sense, prevention is the action taken to stop something happening that usually has a negative impact.
+Skills for Care carried out research in 2019 and found that most adult social care employers define prevention in four main areas:

-- Supporting people to live as healthily as possible, both mentally and physically - Reducing the use of health services, including primary care, emergency services and hospitals - Preventing or reducing the escalation of health issues and - Supporting people to remain as independent as possible.
+- Supporting people to live as healthily as possible, both mentally and physically; - Reducing the use of health services, including primary care, emergency services and hospitals; - Preventing or reducing the escalation of health issues and; - Supporting people to remain as independent as possible.